 Filing for divorce is often the action that triggers a chain of family law processes, including child custody, child support, spousal support and name changes, just to name a few.
 But divorce itself is primarily concerned with property division.

-At Peeples Law, we are here to guide you through the entire divorce process efficiently and compassionately.
+At Peeples Law Group, we are here to guide you through the entire divorce process efficiently and compassionately.
 Our goal is to help you re-establish yourself as a single person with financial stability and a continued healthy relationship with your children.
 Our firm’s founding attorney, Brandy A. Peeples, is an experienced divorce mediator and litigator.
 As such, she has the knowledge, tools, and experience to advocate for you in the way that best meets your needs and goals.

 Like most states, Maryland uses the equitable distribution model for marital property division.
 This means that jointly held assets should be divided fairly and equitably between both spouses (which doesn’t always mean a 50-50 split).